R62 (South Africa): Western Cape

 The R62 begins in the Breede River Valley at an intersection with the R60, 5 km east of Ashton.
 It immediately crosses the Langeberg Mountains via the Cogmanskloof Pass, entering the Little Karoo on the opposite side of the mountains and passing through Montagu.
 It then follows the northern foothills of the Langberg mountains as far as Barrydale, before heading in a north-easterly direction to Ladismith.
 The route then heads east to follow the Swartberg Mountains, crossing the Gamka River through the Huisrivier Pass and passing through Calitzdorp before reaching the Little Karoo's largest town, Oudtshoorn.

-At Oudtshoorn, the R62 heads south and is concurrent with the N12 in the direction of George for 33 km until reaching the N9/N12 intersection at the northern edge of the Outeniqua Mountains.
-The route then leaves the N12 and immediately becomes concurrent with the N9 in an easterly direction (towards Uniondale) for 71 km until the combined N9/R62 route reaches the head of the Langkloof valley near the Potjiesberg Pass.
+At Oudtshoorn, the R62 meets the N12 and they join to be concurrent southwards for 33 km (crossing the Olifants River) until reaching the N9/N12 intersection at the northern edge of the Outeniqua Mountains.
+The route then leaves the N12 and immediately becomes concurrent with the N9 in an easterly direction for 71 km until the combined N9/R62 route reaches the head of the Langkloof valley near the Potjiesberg Pass south of Uniondale.

 At the head of the Langkloof valley, the R62 branches off from the N9 and, still heading in an easterly direction, follows the valley for approximately 160 km towards the coastal plain to exit the Little Karoo.
 It passes through Avontuur and then after passing Haarlem crosses into the Eastern Cape.